-Already a big fan of collaborative methods and a user of Klaxoon tools, because of their interactive nature and user-friendliness, Philippe was forced to redesign his workshop due to the health crisis andv the impossibility to meet in one place in person.
+Already a big fan of collaborative methods and a user of Klaxoon tools, because of their interactive nature and user-friendliness, Philippe was forced to redesign his workshop due to the health crisis and the impossibility to meet in one place in person.

 How could he keep this workshop going, as a vital milestone to provide information to job hunters?
 Philippe decided to transform it into an online training module, using the Klaxoon Mission tool and create a Board for even more interaction with his audience.

-To transform and digitize this in-person workshop, Philippe changed it in two stages: first into an online module, then into a more hybrid training course.
-Here’s how he did it.
+To transform and digitize this in-person workshop, Philippe changed it in two stages:

 Initially, when it was very difficult to meet together in person because of the health crisis, Philippe chose to test the Klaxoon Mission tool.
 An ideal solution, given the conditions.